Keihk/Kubernetes/README.md

 # Kubernetes

 👋 Hi, I’m @Keihk!
-Thank you for your visiting "Kubernetes command-line"!
+Thank you for your visiting "Kubernetes"!